 The VA's role is to provide a guaranty.
 Think of the guaranty as an insurance policy for the lender.
 The guaranty means the lender is protected against loss if you or a later owner fails to repay the loan.
 The guaranty replaces the protection the lender typically receives by requiring a down payment.

 The VA loan guaranty is typically 25 percent of the loan amount.

 A common misconception with the VA loan program is the amount of "red tape" involved.
 However, this isn't the case.
 VA loans work similarly to any other mortgage option.

 Let's take a closer look at the basic steps involved when using a VA loan to purchase a home.

-A home loan specialist will ask basic questions about the borrower’s financial history and homebuying goals to determine if a loan suits the borrower right now.
+A home loan specialist will ask basic questions about your financial history and homebuying goals to determine if a loan suits the borrower right now.
 Prequalification helps borrowers and lenders establish an immediate sense of eligibility and start building a foundation for the next stage, which is loan preapproval.

 Once a borrower has a preapproval letter, it's time to find a real estate agent and look at homes.
 Some military buyers may want to seek out veteran-friendly real estate agents that better relate to military families' particulars and understand the VA loan program thoroughly.

 Before the loan closes, the VA lender orders an independent appraisal of the property.
-Along with assessing the property's value, the VA appraisal helps assess whether the property meets the VA's property condition standards.
+Along with assessing the property's value, the VA appraisal helps evaluate whether the property meets the VA's property condition standards.

 If anything is missing or is not on par with VA or lender guidelines, the underwriter requests what's needed to make it right.
-When the underwriter approves a VA loan, there’s only a few things for the borrower to do: Prepare for your closing day, when you'll sign a lot of final paperwork and get the keys to a new home.
+When the underwriter approves a VA loan, there are only a few things for the borrower to do: prepare for your closing day, when you'll sign a lot of final paperwork and get the keys to a new home.